-A tangled mass of factories, mosques, temples and skyscrapers, Gujarat’s commercial hub, AHMEDABAD (or Amdavad), sprawls along the banks of the River Sabarmati, 90km from its mouth in the Bay of Cambay.
-The state’s largest city, with a population of around five million, is appallingly polluted, renowned for its dreadful congestion and repeated outbreaks of communal violence.
+A tangled mass of factories, mosques, temples and skyscrapers, Gujarat’s commercial hub, AHMEDABAD (pronounced “Amdavad”), sprawls along the banks of the River Sabarmati, about 90km from its mouth in the Bay of Cambay.
+With a population of around seven million, it is the state’s largest city and has long faced appalling pollution, dreadful congestion and repeated outbreaks of communal violence.
 However, the mix of medieval and modern makes it a compelling place to explore.

-A wander through the bazaars and pols (residential areas) of the bustling old city is rewarding, but Ahmedabad is also packed with diverse architectural styles, with over fifty mosques and tombs, plus Hindu and Jain temples and grand step-wells (vavs).
-The Calico Museum of Textiles is one of the world’s finest, while Gandhi’s Sabarmati Ashram is an essential stop for anyone with an interest in the Mahatma.
+A wander through the bazaars and pols (residential areas) of the old city is rewarding.
+Ahmedabad is packed with diverse architectural styles, with more than fifty mosques and tombs, plus Hindu and Jain temples and grand step-wells (vavs).
+The Calico Museum of Textiles is one of the world’s finest, while Gandhi’s Sabarmati Ashram is an must-see for anyone with an interest in the Mahatma.

 Particularly in the old city, it’s advisable to cover your mouth and nose with a handkerchief to reduce inhalation of carbon monoxide.
 In 2002, a controversial canal project diverted water from the River Narmada into the Sabarmati, which previously had virtually dried up outside the monsoon.
 This has given the city a cooler feel, but Ahmedabad has a long way to go before it can breathe easily.